-- "Configuring Solaris Volume Manager Software" on page 175 - "Creating Disk Sets in a Cluster" on page 177 - "Configuring Dual-String Mediators" on page 186
+- Configuring Solaris Volume Manager Software

+- Creating Disk Sets in a Cluster

+- Configuring Dual-String Mediators

 Configuring Solaris Volume Manager Software

 The following table lists the tasks that you perform to configure Solaris Volume Manager software for Oracle Solaris Cluster configurations.
 Complete the procedures in the order that is indicated.